Sunday, 30 April 2017

 TIP 6

-You may struggle if you do not cover Photography, Beauty, Hair, Fashion, Make-Up, Food, or Travel!
-For whatever reason, the majority of the world cannot get enough of bloggers and vloggers whose content falls into those categories despite just how many websites and YouTube channels now share guides, tutorials, new releases, hauls and more within these fields.
-I mean, really?
-Is there not more to life?
+You may struggle if you do not cover Photography, Beauty, Hair, Fashion, Make-Up, Food, Lifestyle [rich lifestyle] or Travel!
+For whatever reason, the majority of the world cannot get enough of bloggers and vloggers whose content falls into those categories despite just how many websites and YouTube channels now share guides, tutorials, hauls, etc., within these fields.

 TIP 7

-Although they may also offer no support, share your work with family and friends.
-Ask them to also forward your posts on to their contacts!
+Although they may not offer any support, share your work with family and friends.
+Ask them to also forward your posts on to their contacts whom they think might be interested or could benefit!

 TIP 8